andres-delfino/andres-delfino.github.io/README.md

 # andres-delfino.github.io

-Markdown
 # About Me

-Data Analyst skilled in SQL, Python, Excel, and data visualization.
-Passionate about transforming raw business data into actionable strategic insights.
+Data Analyst with a solid foundation in data analysis and visualization.
+Proficient in leveraging Python, SQL, and Google Sheets/Excel for advanced data cleaning, analysis, and reporting.
+Passionate about uncovering patterns in complex raw business datasets and translating them into strategic and actionable insights.

 ### Tech Stack
 - **Languages & Databases:** SQL, Python (Pandas, NumPy), Excel